KeithSloan/OpenSCAD_Alt_Import/README.md

   * mesh_recombine : For future option

-  ### SCADObjects
+  ### SCAD File Objects

-  Created from imported file - Saved using JSON with the FreeCAD document
+  Created from imported file - FreeCAD SCAD Object has file name in properties

-  For creating FreeCAD objects from SCAD source.
-  Should avoid SCAD files that depend on other files i.e. Have use or include statements.

   **Properties** : See SCADFileObjects properties.

-  ### Using SCADObjects and OpenSCAD external editor.
+  ### Using SCADFileObjects and OpenSCAD external editor.

   Using a combination of an external editor for SCADObjects and having OpenSCAD set up for an external editor allows.